DMacMakes/dmdocs/content/en/torrens/cao107/week10/index.md

 Blocks of threads
 {{< /imgcard >}}

+{{< imgcard gpu_scaling>}}
+Different cards with different numbers of streaming multiprocessors handle the work.. differently.
+{{< /imgcard >}}

 ## A kernel becomes a thread

 A kernel is some code defined to run in a hardware thread on the GPU.
 It serves the same role as the functions we used in regular C++ threads.

-SOURCE CODE OF REGULAR THREAD CREATE

 The kernel exists to be processed by the gpu cores, so it needs to be defined in the GPUs own on-board GDDR memory, the so called _global_ memory.
 Not to be confused with global scope in C++.
 Of course not.

 {{< alert title="Global, __global__" color= "primary" >}}
-_Global_, in the CUDA cinematic universe, means the top level GDDR RAM on the gpu device.
-It has other levels of RAM like L2 cache, and bits of ram avaiable to streaming multiprocessors (SMPs) which aren't considered global.
+_Global_, in the CUDA cinematic universe, means the top level GDDR RAM on the gpu device, and in code both the host and device know about it.
+The GPU also has other levels of RAM like L2 cache, and bits of ram avaiable to streaming multiprocessors (SMPs) which aren't considered global.
 {{< /alert >}}

 ### Defining a kernel

 First, we need a CUDA project to define it in.

-DOWNLOAD OR CREATE NEW PROJECT IN VS

 Defining a kernel is like defining a function, but you need the `__global__` keyword.

 Source: Defining a simple kernel that does not much.
 How do we give them IDS in simplest way?

-### Preparing data for a kernel

-It's in the device's global memory, and it needs data there to process it.

 #### Cuda Malloc and Memcopy